Westmount Room in Westmount Public Library, Architect Robert Findlay, 1910

 DOCUMENTING LOCAL HERITAGE

-Due to the pandemic, the April lecture was co-sponsored by the Westmount Public Library and given remotely in 2021, and David Lanken exhibited his work at the Gallery in Victoria Hall in the spring of 2022.
+Due to the pandemic, the April lecture was given remotely in 2021 and co-sponsored by the Westmount Public Library.
+David Lanken exhibited his work at the Gallery in Victoria Hall in the spring of 2022.

 Prominent Westmount Women